 The payment methods accepted on your chosen ETF app should be considered, as many platforms offer the ability to fund your account via e-wallet.
 Credit/debit card deposits and e-wallet deposits tend to arrive instantly, while bank transfers often take a few days.
 Furthermore, most ETF apps will have a minimum deposit amount that must be met before trading.

 Regulation and security

 Finally, the safety level of the app should be one of your main priorities.
-It’s crucial to use an ETF app regulated by one (or more) top regulators.
+It’s crucial to use an ETF app regulated by one (or more) regulators.
 Ideally, you’ll want to partner with a platform regulated by the FCA, as this will provide direct investor protection within the UK.
-Aside from regulation, some of the best apps also include additional security features, such as two-factor authentication or biometric identification.
+Aside from regulation, some of the most reputable apps also include additional security features, such as two-factor authentication or biometric identification.

 How to Download an ETF App & Start Trading

-Step 1 – Download the eToro App
+Step 1 – Download an ETF App

-Step 2 – Sign Up with eToro
+Step 2 – Sign Up

 Step 3 – Make a Deposit